Will the StemCAPtain work on my bike?

 Will the metal parts on my bike interfere with the operation of the compass?

 Most threadless headset style stems are made out of aluminum, which is non-magnetic and will not interfere with the compass.
 Some stem cap bolts can be made out of a magnetic type of stainless steel that can produce interference.
 This can be easily tested by moving the bolt around the compass to see if the dial moves, or if you have a magnet, see if it will stick to it.
 If so, replace it with a non-magnetic bolt (available at your local hardware store or on our website’s accessories page).
+The compass is NOT recommended for steel frame bikes, or bikes that have steel components near the stem.

 How long will the clock last?

 The battery will last for 1-2 years depending on conditions.
 It is easily replaceable, and extra batteries can be readily purchased (if you can’t find them locally, they can be purchased on our website’s accessories page).
 The clock itself will provide accurate time and impeccable style for many years.
+Our battery replacement video provides step by step instructions (we apologize for the low video quality, but it gets the point across! working on a new one).

 How accurate is the thermometer?